|

 which adds one ink color to the cost, unless white ink is

 already in play to begin with.
-See additional info on pricing
+The exceptions to this are metallic inks (gold, silver, and copper, most commonly) and white itself.
+See additional info on each item’s pricing/detail

-full-bleed black backgrounds are achieved with black ink in that situation.
+full-bleed black or other dark-colored backgrounds are achieved with black/ colored ink in that situation (white bla nks only are used for plastic plates).

 - Standard production time.
 Once your plate